By Lucy Ladis By Lucy Ladis | December 12, 2023 | Food & Drink, Feature,

 This Palo Alto staple is built on the Hellenic tradition of hospitality, simultaneously crafting exquisite Greek fare for all to enjoy.
 The knowledgeable kitchen utilizes the wealth of fresh produce, meats and seafood in California, crafting authentic Greek dishes that transport guests back to the old country.
 420 Emerson St., Palo Alto

 Honoring Japanese culture, chef Hiroshi Kimura serves only the finest ingredients in his 12-course omakase menu.
 The resto holds only one table, made of Keyaki wood from an 800-year-old zelkova tree, that seats up to eight guests.
-Reservations for this uberexclusive resto can be made a week out and required advanced payment.
+Reservations for this uberexclusive resto can be made a week out and require advanced payment.
 328 Main St., Los Altos